Personal Trainer and Nutritionist in Whitechapel, Hackney and East London

 According to the NHS, a blood pressure reading of 140/90 or above is classed as high.
 You might not get any symptoms with this reading, but if left unchecked hypertension can cause serious health problems, such as kidney disease, heart disease, strokes and heart attacks to name but a few.

-Increasing physical activity, including more fruit and fresh vegetables in your diet and finding ways to reduce daily stress levels, can help to get blood pressure back under control.
+Increasing physical activity, including more fresh fruit and vegetables in your diet and finding ways to reduce daily stress levels, can help to get blood pressure back under control.